Isn't it better to let the earth warm up a bit and pay for the inconvenience?

 Fossil fuels are subsidized with around 400 billion dollars per year.
 So one Northern European Enclosure Dam per year.
 What if we take that gigantic amount away from the polluting fossil industries, and invest in an industry that won't ruin our planet – and also creates new jobs?
 That's not only a logical financial thought, but above all pure profit in the form of healthier air and a better climate.

-This text first appeared in Klassekampen on 28 Feb 2020
+This text originally appeared in Klassekampen on 28 February 2020